This section is a global section that will be seen on all pages

 - Skaters in the 4:30 Figure Skating program may wear helmets at their discretion, but they are not required.
 Helmets with face cages/shields are not permitted in this program.

 - Helmets should meet safety standards set by the Canadian Standards Association (CSA) and bear the CSA approval sticker.

-- Hockey or ski helmets are recommended.
-Cycling helmets are not as protective on the ice.
-Aerodynamic helmets are not allowed.
+- Hockey helmets are recommended, but ski helmets are permitted.
+Cycling helmets are not permitted as they aren't as protective on the ice.

 - The helmet should fit snugly and cover the forehead.